MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/MicroStrategy.md

    2. Library/OIDC

-      [!IMPORTANT] To utilize OIDC authentication you need to add **https://oauth.powerbi.com/views/oauthredirect.html** url to list of reply urls
+      [!IMPORTANT] To utilize OIDC authentication you need to add **https://oauth.powerbi.com/views/oauthredirect.html** url to list of reply urls in your IdP settings

       1. Click **Sign in**